AEllisNOLA/Complete_React_Developer_Course/NOTES.md

 ## 3.16 - Manual Data Binding
 - JSX does not have built-in data binding.
 All the data used inside JSX happens at the time the code runs, so re-rending is needed to update info on the screen.

+## 3.17 - Arrays in JSX
+- JSX supports Arrays, strings and numbers.
+It does not work with Objects.
+It ignores booleans, null and undefined.

+- You can also have arrays of JSX

+- When rendering an array, each item needs a unique key property for React to be able to grab onto for re-rendering purposes.